voucherifyio/voucherify-php-sdk/docs/Api/LoyaltiesApi.md

 List Campaign Pending Points

 >🚧 Beta endpoint The endpoint is behind a feature flag as it is still in development.
 Contact [Voucherify support](https://www.voucherify.io/contact-support) to unlock the feature for your organization.
 All current parameters and fields are listed and described.
 Lists all pending points that are currently assigned to all loyalty cards in a campaign.
-Once the points are added to the card, the entry is no longer returned.
+Once the points are added to the card, the entry is no longer returned. 👍 Configuring pending points Pending points are configured as part of an earning rule with POST Create earning rule or PUT Update earning rule.

 ### Example